beepvoice/backend-subscribe/README.md

 # backend-subscribe

 Client subscribe counterpart to backend-publish.
 Subscribe to receive the results of your requests to backend-publish in some weird extended streaming async HTTP-ish thing.
+Refer to ```backend-store```.

 ## API